 CranioSacral Therapy (CST) is a gentle, hands-on approach that releases tensions deep in the body to relieve pain and dysfunction and improve whole-body health and performance.
 Pioneered and developed by Osteopathic Physician John E. Upledger after years of clinical testing and research at Michigan State University (where he served as professor of biomechanics), CST is used to release restrictions in the soft tissues that surround the central nervous system using pressure which is generally no greater than 5 grams - about the weight of a nickel.
 CST is increasingly used as a preventive health measure for its ability to bolster resistance to disease, and it's effective for a wide range of medical problems associated with pain and dysfunction.

 Qigong is a mind-body exercise form that uses meditation, breathing and movement to increase energy and blood flow (Qi) to help the body heal itself.
 Developed in ancient China and Tibet thousands of years ago, this healing art is based on the principles used in acupuncture and Traditional Chinese medicine.
 It uses slow, repeated movements and breath control to bring about a deeper sense of grounding, peace and overall well-being.
 Kim is certified as a Level 1 instructor with Supreme Science Center.
-She will continue her training in November to be a Level 2 & 3 instructor.

 The Chakras are 7 energetic centers of the body located along the spine.
 As we interact in our daily lives, our Chakra systems can become out of balance and when they do, our physical bodies can be affected.
 Balancing this system includes the use of Reiki, Crystal Healing and Essential Oils.